-There is another, admittedly tenuous, link with It’s A Wonderful Life.
-By the time Hanks was cast as Ray Peterson, he was already building a reputation as a likeable and bankable star and very soon comparisons with everyone’s favourite everyman James Stewart began to emerge.
+There’s another admittedly tenuous link with It’s A Wonderful Life.
+By the time Hanks was cast as Ray Peterson, he was already building a reputation as a likeable and bankable star and very soon comparisons with everyone’s favourite everyman, James Stewart began to emerge.
 This comparison was used very effectively in The ‘Burbs cementing the link even further.

 This slow descent into madness is perhaps best illustrated in what may be the most famous shot of the film.
 It is certainly the wackiest.
 Ray is already at his wits end and just wants to be left alone but Art keeps pushing.
 Then Ray’s dog digs up a bone, which according to Art is a human femur bone (“Where do you think this comes from?
 A Chicken?”).
 Art makes a logical leap and decides that it belongs to the missing neighbour Walter.
 The two men scream in terror and Dante’s camera quickly zooms in and out, again and again.

-This smashes the fourth wall, reminding us that we are watching a film, yet, at the same time, it is completely in keeping with the spirit of the movie and so does not seem out of place at all.
-In interviews since, Dante has claimed that were he to make the film today, he would no longer use this particular shot, as if it is an example of excess which should never have been allowed to happen.
-As far as I am concerned, this would be a mistake.
+This smashes the fourth wall, reminding us that we are watching a film, yet, at the same time, it’s completely in keeping with the spirit of the movie and so doesn’t seem out of place at all.
+In interviews since, Dante has claimed that were he to make the film today, he would no longer use this particular shot, as if citing it an example of excess which should never have been allowed to happen.
 This shot absolutely belongs in the film.
-It is a brilliant example of cinematic comedy, of a master in full control of his craft.
-It is one of a number of shots throughout The ‘Burbs which may be considered jarring if they were in any other film yet here they fit like a glove.
+It’s a brilliant example of cinematic comedy, of a master in full control of his craft.
+It’s one of a number of shots throughout The ‘Burbs which may be considered jarring if they were in any other film, yet here it fits perfectly.

-Take for example the scene at the breakfast table early in the film when Art and the Petersons are throwing theories back and fore as to who the Klopeks really are.
-It is mostly filmed using a very standard approach, focusing on the ensemble with only the occasional cut but suddenly the angle changes the moment Ray’s son Dave says that he saw the Klopeks digging up their garden the night before.
+Take for example the scene at the breakfast table early in the film when Art and the Petersons are throwing theories back and forth as to who the Klopeks really are.
+It’s mostly filmed using a very standard approach, focusing on the ensemble with only the occasional cut but suddenly the angle changes the moment Ray’s son Dave says that he saw the Klopeks digging up their garden the night before.
 Suddenly we have a two shot – Art on one side, Dave on the other.
-It is a shot that is in no way intended to be invisible, instead it is there to highlight the absurdity of the moment with a comedic and filmic presentation as we are literally pulled in to the conversation at the moment where Art shares with Dave his dark suspicions.
+It’s a shot that is in no way intended to be invisible, instead it’s there to highlight the absurdity of the moment with a comedic and filmic presentation as we are literally pulled in to the conversation at the moment where Art shares with Dave his dark suspicions.

 Another example comes later when Art and Ray dare each other to knock on the Klopek’s door.
-As they start their approach the music rises – Ennio Morricone’s theme from Once Upon A Time in the West.
+As they start their approach the music rises – Ennio Morricone’s theme from My Name is Nobody.
 Dante tracks the two men as they get closer and closer, cutting away to zoom towards the faces of the watching neighbours, even focusing on Walter’s dog.
-Again, this is merely to highlight the absurdity of the whole situation and to do so Dante all but breaks the Fourth Wall once more.
+Again, this is merely to highlight the hyperbolic absurdity of the whole situation and to do so Dante all but breaks the Fourth Wall once more.
 Suffice to say that these moments are what is so appealing to fans of The ‘Burbs.

-There aren’t that many outright jokes in the script yet it is consistently funny and wildly entertaining.
-The humour has its foundation in the simple fact that the characters are really believable and likable, despite the preposterousness of the situation they create and their responses to it.
-It is also a hugely quotable film with a lot of lines which might not be funny out of context but to fans are hilarious.
-It is also a highly visual film.
-Aside from the aforementioned scenes The ‘Burbs is beautifully filmed by cinematographer Robert Stevens, each shot thoughtfully framed.
-This is evident from the very first shot which starts with the Universal image of the earth and slowly zooms in until the camera finds Mayfield Place.
-Because of this shot The ‘Burbs remains the only film to have the proper Universal logo at the end of the film.
+There aren’t that many outright jokes in the script yet it’s consistently funny and wildly entertaining.
+The humour has its foundation in the simple fact that the characters are believable and likable, despite the preposterousness of the situation they create and their responses to it.
+It’s also a hugely quotable film with a lot of lines which might not be funny out of context but to fans are hilarious.
+Aside from the aforementioned scenes, The ‘Burbs is beautifully lensed by cinematographer Robert Stevens, each shot thoughtfully and precisely framed.
+This is evident from the very first shot which starts with the Universal Logo of Earth and slowly zooms in until the camera finds Mayfield Place.
+The ‘Burbs remains the only film to have the proper Universal logo appear at the end of the film.

 The music too is sublime.
-Dante once again teamed up with the always brilliant Jerry Goldsmith, who created a score that is witty, exciting and idiosyncratic.
+Dante once again teamed up with the ever brilliant Jerry Goldsmith, who created a score that is quirky, uplifting and gleefully idiosyncratic.

-As you would expect from a Joe Dante film, there are a myriad of in-jokes and references to other films – The cereal in the Peterson’s kitchen has a picture of a Gremlin on it; there is a sledge in the Klopek’s house with the name ‘Rosebud’ on it; the TV shows images from The Exorcist, Texas Chainsaw Massacre 2 and Ride With the Devil, and of course, cameos by Kevin McCarthy, Robert Picado and Dick Miller – but this does not overwhelm the film.
-Instead they complement the ethos of the film wonderfully.
+As you would expect from a Joe Dante film, there are a myriad of in-jokes and references to other films – the cereal in the Peterson’s kitchen has a picture of a Gremlin on it; there is a sledge in the Klopek’s house with the name ‘Rosebud’ on it; the TV shows images from The Exorcist, Texas Chainsaw Massacre 2 and Ride With the Devil, and of course features cameos by Kevin McCarthy (cut from the final film), Robert Picado and Dick Miller – but this does not overwhelm the film.
+Instead they complement the ethos of the The ‘Burbs wonderfully.

 Film ‘89 Verdict – 10/10